cglacet/osrm_plus/README.md

 # OSRM distance and duration matrices service

 Returns an object containing numpy matrices for distance and duration from an OSRM server giving an input list of OSRM coordinates.
+This was made after [this discussion](https://github.com/Project-OSRM/osrm-backend/issues/1353#issuecomment-378575752)

 ### Installation
 ```bash